Wollaton Park

-Wollaton Park is a 500-acre park in Nottingham, England, which includes a deer park.
+Wollaton Park is a Grade II listed 500-acre park in Nottingham, England, which includes a deer park.
 It is centred on Wollaton Hall, a classic Elizabethan prodigy house which contains the Nottingham Natural History Museum, with the Nottingham Industrial Museum in the stable block.

 Various events including concerts are held in the park.
 The park has an active volunteering programme to support the upkeep of the park, run by the Friends of Wollaton Park.

 History

+In 1492, an area of common grazing land was formally enclosed by Sir Henry Willoughby.
+In 1510, the park was expanded with the addition of a further 100 acres.

-The enclosure of Wollaton Park required the destruction of the village of Sutton Passeys.
-It was enclosed by Henry Willoughby, 6th Baron Middleton with a 7 mi red brick wall at the start of the nineteenth century.
-Originally 790 acre, land sales have reduced the park to 500 acre.
+When Wollaton Hall was built in 1588 by Sir Francis Willoughby, the park was further extended incorporating the village of Sutton Passeys.
+Around 1710, Thomas Willoughby replaced previous fencing with a red brick wall enclosing approximately 790 acre.
+In 1925 the site was acquired by Nottingham City Council and land sales have reduced the park to 500 acre.
+The park was opened to the public in 1926.

 During World War II, American troops of the 508th Parachute Infantry Regiment, part of the US 82nd Airborne Division, were billeted in Wollaton Park, waiting to be parachuted into Europe, which happened in June 1944.
 A small plaque commemorates the event.
 Italian prisoners of war were later billeted here for employment in the locality between 1945 and 1947.

+Landscape

+The park is a Georgian Landscape, with Parkland, Acid grassland, Formal Gardens, a Lake and a Walled Garden.